Log In

 The APA Nationally

 Today the APA has grown to over 250,000 members.
 The league boasts more members than all other "national" leagues combined.
 APA Pool Leagues are administered locally by a network of Franchise Operators.
 These League Operators conduct weekly leagues in both 8-Ball and 9-Ball team formats.
-The APA currently has franchise opportunities available in other states for those who wish to be their own boss, and promote the sport of pool.
+The APA currently has franchise opportunities available in other states for those who wish to be their own boss and promote the sport of pool.

 APA leagues play across the United States and in Canada.
 Teams compete weekly in 8-Ball and 9-Ball leagues with all teams having the opportunity to advance to the APA's National Team Championships in Las Vegas, Nevada.